thecodingmachine/utils.graphics.mouf-imagine/README.md

 In fact, what this package does for you is : apply a set of imagine filters on the original image, and display the image after saving it in the desired folder.
 All the rest is done by Imaging filters.

+## Advanced features

+We will try to get some optimisations in Imagine code (more explicit constructors, etc...) so it will eb easier to integrate that library in mouf.
+Moreover, for advanced image manipulation, please chekout the [utils.graphics.mouf-imagine-addons](https://github.com/thecodingmachine/utils.graphics.mouf-imagine-addons) package that will soon provide helpers and predefined advanced filters around the exising ones.